vavarm/TODO-LIST-BACK/README.md

 # TODO-LIST-BACK [WIP]
-The backend of a fullstack project called TODO-LIST.
-Created following the MEVN stack.
+The backend of a fullstack project called TODO-LIST
+Created following the MEVN stack

 ## Front-End
 You can find a front-end application using this back-end in the following repo: https://github.com/vavarm/TODO-LIST-FRONT/